nielsvanvelzen/tv-launcher/README.md

 - "Watch Next" and other channels

-  This feature would require the `com.android.providers.tv.permission.ACCESS_ALL_EPG_DATA` permission.
-Google decided that this permission should only be available for system apps.
+  This feature would require the `com.android.providers.tv.permission.ACCESS_ALL_EPG_DATA` permission which is only available for system apps.